Skip to Content

 Framework for SaaS applications

-Next.js in tandem with Vovk.ts offer a framework for building SaaS applications that is easy to deploy, scale, and maintain, but also provides a lot of features out of the box
+Next.js in tandem with Vovk.ts offer a framework for building SaaS applications that is easy to deploy, scale, and maintain, but also provides a set of features out of the box that cover common use cases.

 Cheap development and deployment